ONEcampaign/oda_cookbook/src/oda_data_package.md

 print(list(donor_groupings())) # Prints available groups
 ```

-See the [Appendix](#appendix_donors) for a description of available groups.
+See the [Appendix](#appendix_donors) for a list of available donor groups.

 #### Recipients
-To see a list of all recipients, use the method `available_recipients()` on a class instance:
+To see a list of all recipients, use the method `available_recipients` on a class instance:

 ```python
 print(ODAData().available_recipients())
 ```

-Additionally, the `tools.groupings` module contains a dictionary with predefined recipient groups:
+A dictionary with predefined recipient groups is also included in the `tools.groupings` module:

 ```python
 from oda_data.tools.groupings import recipient_groupings